-- (1) A list of work orders issued; - (2) The cost of each work order; - (3) A list of subcontractors hired under each work order; and - (4) If requested by the board, aA copy of the intent to pay prevailing wage and the affidavit of wages paid for each work order subcontract; and - (5) Any other information requested by the board.
+(1) A list of work orders issued;

+(2) The cost of each work order;

+(3) A list of subcontractors hired under each work order, including whether those subcontractors were certified small minority-, woman-, or veteran-owned businesses; and

+(4) If requested by the board, aA copy of the intent to pay prevailing wage and the affidavit of wages paid for each work order subcontract; and (5) Any other information requested by the board.
+Commented [EJ(50]: OMWBE Recommendation.
+This is just asking for an additional data point to be collected on information that is already required and is about obtaining the data that is so sorely needed.
+We will be able to obtain this data more readily from state agencies as we implement the electronic data collection system enterprise-wide, but it will not cover political subdivisions/all public bodies so this addition will help us gather that data here.

-Public inspection of certain records-Protection of trade secrets-Protection of proposals submitted by design-build finalists.
+Public inspection of certain records-Protection of trade secrets- Protection of proposals submitted by design-build finalists.

-- (1) Except as provided in subsections (2) and (3) of this section, all proceedings, records, contracts, and other public records relating to alternative public works transactions under this chapter shall be open to the inspection of any interested person, firm, or corporation in accordance with chapter 42.56 RCW. - (2) Trade secrets, as defined in RCW 19.108.010, or other proprietary information submitted by a bidder, offeror, or contractor in connection with an alternative public works transaction under this chapter shall not be subject to chapter 42.56 RCW if the bidder, offeror, or contractor specifically states in writing the reasons why protection is necessary, and identifies the data or materials to be protected. - (3) All documents related to a procurement under RCW 39.10.330 are exempt from disclosure until the notification of the highest scoring finalist is made in accordance with RCW39.10.330(5) or the selection process is terminated, except as expressly required under RCW 39.10.330(3).
+(1) Except as provided in subsections (2) and (3) of this section, all proceedings, records, contracts, and other public records relating to alternative public works transactions under this chapter shall be open to the inspection of any interested person, firm, or corporation in accordance with chapter 42.56 RCW.

+(2) Trade secrets, as defined in RCW 19.108.010, or other proprietary information submitted by a bidder, offeror, or contractor in connection with an alternative public works transaction under this chapter shall not be subject to chapter 42.56 RCW if the bidder, offeror, or contractor specifically states in writing the reasons why protection is necessary, and identifies the data or materials to be protected.

+(3) All documents related to a procurement under RCW 39.10.330 are exempt from disclosure until the notification of the highest scoring finalist is made in accordance with RCW39.10.330(5) or the selection process is terminated, except as expressly required under RCW 39.10.330(3).